cmjdev/jbs/content/services/long-beard-trim-1.md

 +++
 This isn’t just a Beard Trim...
 This is an Epic Event!
 A Man with a Beard like yours can’t trust just anyone with a set of clippers,and that’s why you chose us!
 We understand that your Beard is as important to you as a baby is to their mother!

 Our “Long Beard Trim” requires a little more finesse!
 We Shape your Beard like an artist carves a piece of marble!
 And finish with a clean Razor line on the cheeks!

+ Ask your Barber to add a “Cut Throat Shave” for an extra $5

 \***Don’t forget to ask about Beard products!